-- Reference Appendix B, a copy of the application, and prepare your answers prior to starting the online application. - •Use the latest version of the Google Chrome web brower to complete the application (Version 89). - Make sure all attachments are completed & uploaded to the application
+- Reference Appendix B, a copy of the application, and prepare your answers prior to starting the online application. - •Due to software limitations, you will need to complete all questions in one attempt. - •Use the latest version of the Google Chrome web brower to complete the application (Version 89). - •Make sure all attachments meet size requirements.